Showing posts with label Fort Lauderdale in the 1950s. Show all posts

 One of the original developers, Ohioan William E. Schantz of Universal Construction Company (of Ohio and Fort Lauderdale), formed the Bahia Mar Corporation to build the marina in the late 1940s.
 An article about Schantz from the Miami News, Sept.
 1, 1949, details plans he had to build a replica of the old fort across from the yacht basin “…using cabbage palm logs as did the Indian-fighters on the same spot on the high ground near the beach.
 This fort will become a museum housing old documents and relics of the early days of South Florida.”

 The museum remained a pipe dream.
 Bahia Mar Corporation defaulted on payments to the city two years after completion of the marina in 1949 and the city eventually took control of the property.
-For more on the history of Bahia Mar, see:
+For more on the history of Bahia Mar, see index or use search box.

 Sources: